-We both love travel, we both love to laugh, we both think every day is an adventure, and so hopefully that combination and our good intentions make this something you would want to check out – and maybe tell a few peeps about.
+I love travel, love to laugh, think every day is an adventure, and so hopefully that combination and good intentions will make this blog something you would want to check out – and maybe tell a few peeps about.

-Married with one fur-baby living in Vancouver, loving my provincial government job in the area of health operations, and always always always planning my next travel destination.
+Married living in Vancouver, loving my provincial government job in the area of health operations, and always always always planning my next travel destination.
 I love this big crazy world and plan on seeing as many corners off it as I can.

 I love to hike (albeit slow like a turtle), I love to scrapbook (check out http://www.scrapstorian.wordpress.com), I love write and I love to read.
 I work full time, and go to University part time and some where in there sometimes cook, keep a clean house, and shower my hubby with love.

 I am blessed beyond belief and have the pleasure of coming from a massive, family that I absolutely adore and is likely the reason I like travel with a little chaos, noise, good laughs, and real exposure to different things.

 “Cheers, and welcome to our blog!”

 I am very lucky and often do not have to travel alone.
 My husband, family and friends are just crazy enough to subject them selves to my travel antics.
 As part of travelling with me I hope they too will contribute to this Running for the Gate blog.
 I wouldn’t want you getting sick of me and most of my friends and family are much funnier than I can be.